-Most medical people who learn R to do their own data analysis do it on their own time.
-They rarely have time for a semester-long course, and their clinical schedules usually will not allow it.
-Fortunately, a lot of people learn R on their own, and there is a strong and supportive R Community to help new learners.
+Most medical providers who learn R to do their own data analysis do it on their own time.
+They rarely have time for a semester-long course, as their clinical schedules usually will not allow it.
+Fortunately, a lot of people learn R on their own, and there is a strong and supportive R community to help new learners.
 A 2019 Twitter survey conducted by @RLadies found that more than half of respondents were largely self-taught, from books and online resources.

 There are a lot of good resources for learning R, so why one more?
 In part, because the needs of a medical audience are often different.
 There are distinct needs for protecting health information, generating a descriptive Table One, using secure data tools like REDCap, and creating standard medical journal and meeting output in Word, Powerpoint, and poster formats.

 More and more, all science is becoming data science.
 We are able to track patients, their test results, and even the individual pixels (voxels) of their CT scans electronically, and use those data points to develop new knowledge.
 While one could argue that health care workers should collect data and bring it to trained statisticians, this does not work nearly as well as you might expect.
-Most academic statisticians are incentivized to develop new statistical methods, and are not very interested (or incentivized) to do the hand-holding required to wrangle messy clinical data into a manuscript.
+Most academic statisticians are incentivized to develop new statistical methods, and are not very interested (nor incentivized) to do the hand-holding required to wrangle messy clinical data into a manuscript.

 There also are simply not enough statisticians to meet the needs of medical science.
 Having clinicians on the front lines with some data science training makes a big difference, whether in 1854 in London (John Snow) or in 2014 in Flint, Michigan (Mona Hanna-Atisha).
-Having more clinicians with some training will impact medical care, as they will identify local problems that would have otherwise never reached a statistician, and probably never been addressed with data otherwise.
+Having more clinicians with some data science training will impact medical care, as they will identify local problems that would have otherwise never reached a statistician, and probably never been addressed with data otherwise.

 1.5 The Scientific Reproducibility Crisis

-1.6 What this Book is Not
+1.7 What this Book is Not

-1.6.1 This Book is Not A Statistics Text
+1.7.1 This Book is Not A Statistics Text

 While I have a master’s degree in Clinical Research Design and Statistical Analysis (isn’t that a mouthful!) from the University of Michigan, I will leave formal teaching of statistics to the pros.

 If you need to brush up on your statistics, no worries.
 There are several excellent (and free!) e-books on that very topic, using R. Some good examples include (go ahead and click through the blue links to explore):

-1.6.2 This Book Does Not Provide Comprehensive Coverage of the R Universe
+1.7.2 This Book Does Not Provide Comprehensive Coverage of the R Universe

 This book is also far from comprehensive in teaching what is available in the R ecosystem.
 This book should be considered a launch pad.
 Many of the later chapters will give you a taste of what is available in certain areas, and guide you to resources (and links) that you can explore to learn more and do more beyond the scope of this book.
 The R computer language has expanded far beyond statistics, and allows you to do many powerful things to improve your workflow, make amazing graphics, and share results with others.

-1.7 Some Guideposts
+1.8 Some Guideposts

 This is a helpful tip for debugging.